suliman-99/Marketing-System/README.md

 ## Introduction

-this is a tamplate for the open source porjects
+this is just a small marketing app requested for an interview task

 ## Tech Stack